 The Roman site of Alba Fucens is in a picturesque setting halfway between Rome and the Adriatic Sea in central Italy's Abruzzo region.
 Mountains rise in the distance behind the amphitheater and the site is rarely crowded, making for a pleasant visit.
 Visitors can explore the arena's underground tunnels or sit on one of the stone seats and enjoy the scenery.

 The archeological park of Fiesole has a 1st century BC amphitheater that is used for outdoor performances and concerts in summer.
 The archeological area includes Roman, Longobard, and Etruscan ruins.
 Fiesole sits in the hills above Florence and can be reached by bus from the city.

 The Sicilian city of Syracuse has both a Roman amphitheater and a Greek theater as well as archeological sites from both civilizations.
 There is a square hole in the center of the arena, who some say was used to hold crocodiles who fed on the corpses although it may have been for the machinery used to lift animals into the arena.

 Piazza dell' Anfiteatro, Lucca

 While Lucca's amphitheater itself no longer exists, you can still see its original form from the center of Piazza dell' Anfiteatro, or Amphitheater Square, built on the site of the Roman amphitheater.
-Buildings were built around the arena in the middle ages but traces of the Roman building can still be seen in the walls and the "square" retains the oval shape as you can see on this map.
-The amphitheater piazza is one of the top sights in Lucca, a popular walled city in Tuscany (see location on this Tuscany map.
+Buildings were built around the arena in the middle ages but traces of the Roman building can still be seen in the walls and the "square" retains the oval shape.
+The amphitheater Piazza is one of the top sights in Lucca, a popular walled city in Tuscany.